Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

 - ‘Megabucks were spent correcting split ends of women's hair.’

 - ‘She let out a loud scoff and flipped her ponytail over her shoulder, beginning to carelessly check her hair for split ends.’

 - ‘She bit her lip, finding a sudden interest in studying her hair for split ends.’

 - ‘‘Ninety percent of those with long hair will get split ends right after getting highlights,’ Varin says.’

-An offensive end positioned on the line of scrimmage but several yards away from the other linemen.
+An offensive end positioned on the line of scrimmage but some distance away from the other linemen.

 - ‘The Jets want Coles to play the split end position he played previously with the team, so McCareins will move to flanker, where he played as a member of the Titans.’

 - ‘He was a split end and outside linebacker in a smaller school in Alabama.’